 Bull blood sport

-Another theory originates from the Elizabethan era in the late 16th century.
+Another theory that originates from the Elizabethan era in the late 16th century.
 At this time there was a sport called bull-baiting.
 This was a brutal sport where spectators saw a castrated bull being attacked by a group of dogs.
 This sport was banned in 1835.
-This is quite a good thing when the term first became known so many go out as it is where the term arose.
+This is correlating quote well with the period the term first became known so many assume that this is where the term arose.

 The Bull Board

 Another theory comes from the London Stock Exchange.
 This stock market was established during the 17th century, which fits well with the year 1714.
-During the first years of the stock market, the bulletin board became traders bringing up their trades called a bull.
+During the first years of the stock market, on the bulletin board traders brought up their trades called a bull.

 How to identify a bull market

 A bull market can be recognized by using a few key factors beyond just observing a consistently increasing trend.
 These factors do not always match, but are simple driving rules you can look for to identify a bull market.

 Supply and demand.
 In a bull market, there is a lot of optimism and confidence, so you usually see strong demand for a resource with a limited offer.
 Not many investors will sell since trust is high and many want to get into the market.
 Because of this, prices will increase.